 Externship, Criminal Law

-The Criminal Standard Externship Program (SEP) allows second and third-year students to work for credit in criminal prosecutors' and defenders' offices in the Bay Area for one quarter.
+Following approval of a student's application, the Criminal Standard Externship Program (SEP) allows second and third year students to work for credit in criminal prosecutors' and defenders' offices in the Bay Area for one quarter.
 Placements can be either full time (40 hours per week) or part-time, but no fewer than 16 hours per week.
 Because of other Law School requirements, students in their final quarter are limited to part-time externships of no more than 16 hours per week.
-Students participating in the Criminal SEP must also enroll in the Externship Companion Seminar during the same term.
+Students participating in the Criminal SEP must also enroll in the Externship Companion Seminar during the 2013 fall term.
 In some cases, where other seminars would be more appropriate companion courses for a student's placement, the student can request to substitute the seminar for the standard course in the application process.
 For a complete description of the Criminal SEP, students should read the Externship Handbook, which is available from the Levin Center for Public Service and Public Interest Law or online at: http://www.law.stanford.edu/program/centers/pip/externship/.
+Students wishing to enroll in an externship must meet various requirements that are set out in the Handbook.
+Interested students should speak to Betsy de la Vega, Lecturer in Law and Director of Externships and Pro Bono programs at email@example.com.
+Grading Elements used: Full participation and attendance, satisfactory evaluation by field placement supervisor, weekly reflection papers of three to five pages, and a final reflection paper of no less than 15 pages.